Frequently Asked Questions

 As a community pub The Old Forge will be run by the community, for the community.
 Profits will be reinvested back into the business and other local projects that provide a wider community benefit.
 We can tailor the business model to ensure that it reflects the goals and aspirations of the community.
 We can protect this vital community asset into the future, ensuring it always works with the communities best interests at heart, and delivers tangible and long-lasting benefits.

 How was the buyout funded?

-We have three strands to our fundraising plan:
+We have two strands to our fundraising plan: